eddylj/Backend-Communication-App/assumptions.md

 - Some black-box HTTP message tests which need to call /channel/messages for comparison cannot be done because of the latency affecting the accuracy of the timestamp.

 ## Standup
-- If nothing was sent during the standup through standup_send, no message gets sent into the channel at the end.
 - Caller must be in the specified channel to use standup functions.
 If the caller isn't in the channel, AccessError gets raised.
 ### standup_start()
+- Non-positve length inputs are treated as InputErrors.
 - If the caller/user that started the standup leaves before it finishes, the final composite message still gets sent under their name.
-- Non-positve length inputs are treated as InputErrors.
+- If nothing was sent during the standup through standup_send, no message gets sent into the channel at the end.
+- On the other hand, if the composite message is longer than 1000 characters, it still gets sent at the conclusion of the standup.
+- The message sent at the end of standup is treated as a regular message that ignores the length limit.
+It can still be editted.
 ### standup_send()
 - If a sender of a message leaves the channel before the standup finishes, their message still gets sent.
 - A user can join a channel mid-standup and send messages into it.